 The Busch School Master of Science in Management (M.S.M.)

-The Metropolitan School of Professional Studies in partnership with The Tim and Steph Busch School of Business and Economics is now accepting applications for programs starting Fall 2016.
-To receive detailed information on our programs and how to apply please contact us.
+The Metropolitan School of Professional Studies, in partnership with The Tim and Steph Busch School of Business and Economics, is accepting applications for programs starting Spring 2017.
+Classes begin on January 9th.
+To receive detailed information and how to apply, please contact us.

 The M.S.M. program focuses on the concepts, principles, and issues experienced by managers in all types of organizations -- commercial, governmental, educational, community, and nonprofit.
 The program combines a strong academic foundation with practical knowledge and skills in management.